mess110/vrum/tutorials/INSTALL.md

 ## Create a new game

+The template from which the game is built can be found in `workspace/games/project`.

 ```
 yarn new_game
 ```

 When prompted, specify a name for your game.
 It will initially be created in `workspace/games/` under the game name of your choosing.
 It contains all the source code needed to run/develop the game.

-The template from which the game is build found in `workspace/games/project`.

 As mentioned previously, I will call this game fript.

 The code is rather easy to understand.
 There is an index.html file which needs to be opened in the browser, a game.js file which is included by index.html and a picture.
 In index.html, the main noteworthy thing is how vrum.js is imported.
-There are 2
+There are 2 ways:
-ways:

 * link import which aids development by using the source code from vrum repo
 * vrum.min.js which is a "compiled" version of the engine